Krishna Communities of New South Wales, Australia

 The grounds surrounding New Govardhana Hare Krishna temple.

-Very few volunteers at Krishna Village identify as Hari Krishna devotees.
-They come to learn about farming, healing, yoga, and spiritual lifestyle.
+Few volunteers at Krishna Village identify as Hare Krishna devotees.
+Most come to learn about farming, healing, yoga, and a spiritually conscious way of life.

-Hare Krishnas’ practice ‘Bhakti Yoga,’ the yoga of devotion.
-For initiates, it’s an austere life of work, study, and spiritual practice.
-It’s believed that through the worship of guru, deity, or personal God, a devotee merges Atman (individual soul) with Paramatman (the Absolute or Primordial Soul).
+Hare Krishnas practice ‘Bhakti Yoga,’ the yoga of devotion.
+For initiates, this means a disciplined life of work, study, and spiritual practice.
+The goal is to merge Atman (the individual soul) with Paramatman (the Absolute or Primordial Soul) through devotion to a guru, deity, or personal God.

 Walking downhill from the temple back to the tent village at sunset.